perriera/for_interfaces/vm/digitalocean/README.md

 		exit

-	**Note**: In the case you are asked `Yes, I trust the authors` select that option

 - Start a new instance of VSC:

 		code .

+	**Note**: In the case you are asked `Yes, I trust the authors` select that option

-- Go `Terminal->New Terminal` and paste the contents of the clipboard:
+- Maximize the screen and go `Terminal->New Terminal` and paste the contents of the clipboard:

 			ssh dev@ip_address